What trails are open in Ontario? Check out the OFSC Interactive Trail Map for regular updates.

 - You'll need to bring a piece of identification for both entering into Canada and returning home to the United States:

 - Upon your return to Drummond Island, all US citizens must check-in with US Customs and Border Protection at the reporting station located at Drummond Island Yacht Haven Dock.
-The reporting station is open Friday, Saturday and Sunday only, between the hours of 2pm to 10pm.
+The reporting station is open Friday, Saturday and Sunday only, between the hours of 2pm to 10pm (days and times may vary).
 You must enter back onto Drummond Island using this location and between these days and times; entry at any other points will be subject to fines so keep this in mind.